 It’s easy to dismiss Bruce Wayne’s son as an annoying brat, but I think that’s a shallow criticism.
 There’s a struggle within Damian that is fascinating, and his killer instinct has always been dangerously close to the surface.
 (Remember last year’s memorable moment, when he bashed the Joker’s head in with a crowbar?)
-Illustrator Patrick … Continue reading 2011 Memorable Moment: Damian Goes Dark”
+Illustrator Patrick … Continue reading 2011 Memorable Moment: Damian Goes Dark

 Damian had a lot of big moments in 2010, but when the kid rearranged the Joker's face with a crowbar in Batman and Robin #14, he took it to a whole new level.
 He's overconfident, infuriatingly superior and rude, and he tends to pummel before thinking a situation through.
 Damian's got a lot to learn, … Continue reading 2010 Memorable Moment: Hurts So Good

 Separating the pull list wheat from the chaff.

 Five reasons you should be reading Grant Morrison's Batman and Robin.

 Maybe I was feeling a tad sensitive last week, but there were several comic book moments that left me all verklempt.
 It was also one of those rare weeks when my pull list produced nothing but hits, with two (Batman and Robin and Secret Six) in a dead heat for first place.
 There will be spoilers.
 Batman and … Continue reading Comic Judgment: The Hit Parade